Floating Islands

 Our floating islands of vegetation help improve water quality in dams, lakes and ponds.
 The plant's underwater root mass extract nutrients (nitrogen and phosphorus) from the water.
 Fewer nutrients in your water = less algae and weeds.
 The islands also provide habitat for aquatic life, e.g. frogs, fish, dragonflies.

-• Reduced nutrients in water
+• Reduces nutrients in water

-• Improved water quality
+• Improves water quality

 • Less algae and weeds